 His current research focuses on the development of Tokyo roughly since the 1980s, and aims to understand the processes involved in the creation of urban space and place.
 It begins from the assumption that the city itself first emerges through the relationship between the physical city and representations of it, thus the dissertations examines visual and textual media for the links between certain districts of Tokyo and particular patterns of consumption, and the politics of space that emerge with the intersection of different interests.

-Prior to returning to the GSD, Christina worked for several years as an architect and urban designer in Boston and taught architectural history and theory at Northeastern University.
-Her professional work included designs for discrete architectural projects, master plans for local municipalities and open space design for a waterfront city in Dubai, UAE.
+Prior to returning to the GSD, Christina worked as an architect and urban designer in Boston and taught architectural history and theory at Northeastern University.
 She is a Registered Architect, a Graduate Student Associate of the Weatherhead Center for International Affairs and an affiliate of the Minda de Gunzburg Center for European Studies, the Davis Center for Russian and Eurasian Studies and the Harvard Ukrainian Research Institute.

 Brett Culbert studies the history of the North American landscape and built environment, from 1750-1900.
 His research focuses on the visual and literary history of landscape routes, especially the projection of travelers’ views into unfamiliar environments.
 Past projects have explored: the visualization of overland travel through Mormon accounts of the Great Basin, navigational sounding leads and the practice of wayfinding along the North Atlantic coastline, Sir Humphrey Gilbert’s settlement of England’s first overseas colony, in Newfoundland, and Alfred Watkins’ landscape photography along the Wye River Valley.